masugadesign/lab-reports-craft-cms/README.md

 Set debug to `true` to enable some advanced plugin logging.
 This can assist in diagnosing issues with configuring/running reports.

+### fileStorageFolder

+Specify a full system path to a _writable_ folder without a trailing slash.
+Lab Reports will store the generated report files there.
+Do not include this item in the plugin config file if you do not wish to override the default location which is a "labreports" subfolder in the Craft storage folder.

 ### functions

 This is the array of PHP formatting functions used by the advanced reports.